 Because this situation is changing rapidly, we recommend that members of our community check this page daily for updates or new messages.

 CGU begins full online instruction on March 23, following spring break and continuing through the end of the spring semester.
 Students will receive guidance from their class professors regarding specific online instructions.
 For resources and tools please view the Academic Continuity Guide.

 CGU has canceled all in-person events, and is transitioning upcoming events to a virtual format when possible.
 Check the CGU Events Calendar for more details.

 CGU will not sponsor or reimburse travel to countries designated at a U.S. State Department level two or higher travel advisory for coronavirus risk.

-Given the heightened risk, CGU has discontinued support for all other non-essential travel for faculty and staff, whether that travel is domestic or international, through May 1, 2020.
+Given the heightened risk, CGU has discontinued support for all other non-essential travel for faculty and staff, whether that travel is domestic or international, until further notice.

 We urge all members of our community to consider the potential consequences of personal travel, including:

 - Airlines may cancel/limit flights in or out of a country or region.